TCL C7L Review

 Accessories: Stand

-The TCL C7L is a TV that can definitely appeal to many.
-In terms of design, it is practically a twin of last year's model C7K.
-The screen is surrounded by very thin black bezels, and the TV itself, in most available sizes, is equipped with a central stand.
-This stand is narrow enough that you can easily place this model on almost any piece of furniture – as long as your tabletop is deep enough.
-The device itself is quite slim, which means that after being hung on the wall, it won't stick out much, although – to put it bluntly – it is not perfectly flat either.
+TCL C7L is a TV that's sure to please.
+Structurally, it's virtually a twin of last year's C7K.
+The screen is framed by very thin black bezels, and the TV, in most available sizes, comes with a center stand.
+It's narrow enough that you can place this model on almost any piece of furniture, provided your tabletop is deep enough.
+The unit itself is fairly slim, so when wall-mounted it won't protrude much, though frankly it's not perfectly flat.

 Buy at the best price